General Reserve Bank Data Privacy Notice

 This is the website of the Federal Reserve Bank of St. Louis.
 The Bank respects your privacy.

 When we use the term personal information in this notice, we mean personal information handled or retained by a Reserve Bank that is linked or linkable to an individual.
 This notice covers instances where personal information is received from sources other than the individuals to which the personal information relates.
-It also covers situations where individuals provide information for Reserve Bank security or law enforcement purposes.
+It also covers situations where individuals provide personal information for Reserve Bank security or law enforcement purposes.

 This notice is not intended to cover situations:

-Banking Supervision and Regulation
+1. Supervision & Regulation

 The Reserve Banks act as fiscal agents to the U.S. Treasury to support its goals related to collecting, disbursing, borrowing, investing and accounting for government funds.

 The Reserve Banks extend certain types of credit to financial institutions.
-This includes allowing short term overdrafts on accounts (called “daylight overdraft”) as well as other lending programs (called “Discount Window advances”).
+This includes allowing short term overdrafts on accounts (called daylight overdrafts) as well as other lending programs (called Discount Window advances).

-Research and Monetary Policy
+5. Research and Monetary Policy